speculatrix/web_get_iplayer/README.md

 at night if your bandwidth is cheaper then, or change the frequency at which it runs if you want to allow your server to idle more.

 In case of problems, check files in /var/lib/web_get_iplayer/ which is where all the queues and logs are kept.

+*Playback*

+You should be able to play back the downloaded files with mplayer, vlc, ffplay etc.

+If you want to use the embedded player, you need the JWplayer.
+Instructions on downloading and setting this up are coming soon.

-If you want to play the FLV files on other devices, the flv-to-divx.sh script should be put in your /usr/local/bin and made executable
+If you want to play the FLV files on other devices, the flv-to-divx.sh script should be put in your /usr/local/bin and made executable.

-= Known problems
+*Known problems*

 * sometimes programs don't show up in search but do on http://www.bbc.co.uk/iplayer and you have to copy the program ID